Frederick Douglass Prize

 Essays must have a clear research focus in Black studies.
 All global fields within Black studies are welcome, including:

-All academic disciplines are also welcome, such as history, literary studies, anthropology, public health, music, film and media studies, performance, art history, philosophy, and psychology.
+All academic disciplines are also welcome, such as history, literary studies, anthropology, public health, music, film and media studies, performance, art history, philosophy, political science, and psychology.
 Interdisciplinary work is especially encouraged.

 Essay Format

-The essay must be a minimum of 8 pages (double spaced) and should not exceed 25 pages.
-The essay should be the result of the student's work in either fall 2024 or spring 2025.
+The essay must be a minimum of eight pages (double spaced) and should not exceed 25 pages.
+The essay should be the result of the student's work in either fall 2025 or spring 2026.
 Only one essay per student per contest year may be submitted.

 Faculty Sponsor